aaronparker/aaronparker.github.io/_drafts/fslogix-container-sizing.md

 In this article, I've covered a set of approachs and considerations to capacity planning and maintenance for FSLogix Profile Containers and Office 365 Containers.

-When testing or planning for a deployment, you'll need to consider sizing requirements that will be unique to your target environment; however, I've outlined a set of recommendations that apply to all environments.
+When testing or planning for a deployment, you'll need to consider sizing requirements that will be unique to your target environment; however, I've outlined a set of recommendations that will likely apply to all.

 Ensure that you test as many scenarios as you can and understand the applications that will be deployed into the virtual desktops.
 Container capacity management is primarily about managing the applications above the container, rather than the containers themselves.